mapbender/mapbender/docs/getting_started/introduction.md

 ## Installation

-The installation procedure from Git is described under :ref:`installation_git`.
+The installation procedure from Git is described in [Mapbender User Documentation](https://doc.mapbender.org/en/installation/installation_git.html)

 ## Modules and bundles

-Please refer to the respective sections in the `CONTRIBUTING.md` guide to understand what `modules <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#modules>`_ and what `bundles <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#bundles>`_ are, and how the latter can be `created <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#bundle-creation>`_.
+Please refer to the respective sections in the `CONTRIBUTING.md` guide to understand what `modules <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#modules>` and what `bundles <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#bundles>` are, and how the latter can be `created <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#bundle-creation>`_.

 ## Twig

 Symfony follows the template approach and we use this in Mapbender.
 Symfony uses a templating engine to generate HTML, CSS or other content.
 A template is a text file that can generate any text based format like HTML, XML.
 It is used to express presentation and not programm logic.
 You can use them to create a layout.
 You can create a base layout and then overwrite or append any of your layout blocks with individual templates.
-Read more about Templates in Mapbender at :ref:`templates` or in the `Contributing Guide <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#generate-translations>`_ and find a good introduction about Twig in the `Symfony Template documentation <https://symfony.com/doc/current/templates.html>`_.
+Read more about Templates in Mapbender at [Templates](/CONTRIBUTING.md#Templates) or in the `Contributing Guide <https://github.com/mapbender/mapbender-starter/blob/master/CONTRIBUTING.md#generate-translations>` and find a good introduction about Twig in the `Symfony Template documentation <https://symfony.com/doc/current/templates.html>`_.

 ## Getting Help